 Her work has been featured in The Observer, The Guardian, the BBC and the Huffington Post amongst other publications.
 Her short stories have been published internationally.

 She was presented at the London Short Story Festival by Ben Okri as a dynamic writing talent to watch and was featured in the Evening Standard Magazine as one of London’s exciting new authors.

 Her debut novel, Butterfly Fish, published by Jacaranda Books won a Betty Trask Award and was shortlisted for the Edinburgh First Book Award.
-Her short story collection, Speak Gigantular was shortlisted for the Jhalak Prize, is longlisted for the Edgehill Short Story Prize and shortlisted for the Saboteur Awards.
-She was the Writer in Residence for Tedx East End and the Short Story Mentor for the Pen to Print project supported by publisher Constable & Robinson.
+Her short story collection, Speak Gigantular was shortlisted for the Edgehill Short Story Prize, the Jhalak Prize, the Saboteur Awards and nominated for a Shirley Jackson Award.
+It was selected by film director Carol Morley as an Observer Summer Read.
+Irenosen lives in east London.
 She is the Prize Advocate for the SI Leeds Literary Prize.